 Large purchases like equipment are a little more complicated.
-For items like laptops and computers, you'll spend more and get use out of them well beyond the current tax year.
-In that case, you’ll need to use depreciation to deduct them on your taxes.
+You’ll spend more for items like laptops and computers, and you'll most likely use them well beyond the current tax year.
+You must depreciate the cost of certain items in this case.

-As with office supplies, you can only claim equipment if you’re self-employed.
-If you use your personal computer for your business part of the time, you can still claim it, you’ll just need to figure the percentage of use that goes to business and claim only that percentage.
-For instance, a $1,000 computer you use 50 percent for business will be reduced to $500 before you start the depreciation process.
+You can claim the cost of your personal computer if you use it for your business part of the time, but you must calculate the percentage of time it's used for work purposes and you can claim only that percentage.
+The cost of a $1,400 computer that you use 51 percent of the time for business will be reduced to $714 before you start the depreciation process.

 Claiming Office Space

 Businesses that lease or own office space can claim the cost on their tax return.
-The same goes if you’re self-employed and work from home.
-You’ll need a dedicated office to be able to take the deduction.
-In other words, if you work at your kitchen table, that won’t count as an office deduction because you don’t use it exclusively for work.
+The same goes if you’re self-employed and you work from home.
+You must have space that's dedicated solely to your work to be able to claim a home office deduction.
+Your kitchen table won’t count as your home office because you don’t use it exclusively for work.

 Deducting Furniture and Décor

 A big, empty room won’t help you conduct business.
 You’ll need at least a desk and chair.
-The IRS lets you deduct that, too, but you have to be able to demonstrate that the item is used in your business.
-You can either claim a Section 179 deduction, which has you deducting the full cost in the tax year in which its purchased, or depreciate it over its useful life, which is seven years for furniture.
+The IRS lets you deduct that, too.
+You can deduct its cost in the year in which you purchase it, or depreciate it over its useful life.
+It's seven years for furniture.